suzaku-io/suzaku/doc/contributor/README.md

 Because Suzaku is based on declarative UI, we need to render the UI again with the changed button component.
 Everything else stays the same, but the last button is now defined as `Button("Logout")`.
-When the call to `uiManager.render` completes, Suzaku will compare the cached blueprint tree to the new tree returned by `render`.
+When the call to `uiManager.render` completes, Suzaku will compare the memoized blueprint tree to the new tree returned by `render`.
 It will walk the tree and check if

 1.  widget type has changed
 2.  widget type is the same, but blueprint has changed